 Packs, dens and individual families may register as a pack or individually.
 Pack registration is preferred to keep families together.
 Dens and families that register individually will be combined with dens and families from other packs.
 Registration is on a first-come, first-served basis and sessions fill up fast.

-The fee for Adventure Camp is $40 per person and includes three meals (lunch and dinner on Saturday and breakfast on Sunday), patch and Scout’s program supplies.
+The fee for Adventure Camp is $40 per person and includes three meals (lunch and dinner on Saturday and breakfast on Sunday with vegetarian and turkey patty options), patch and Scout’s program supplies.
 Children under five attend free of charge; please note that the program is designed for Scouts.
 Scouts must be members of the Boy Scouts of America.
 A $100 non-refundable deposit for the group secures a spot.

 One adult per 15 youth in the pack may attend at no cost.
 This adult will be asked to volunteer to work as program staff and must attend the 8:00 am leader’s meeting.
 To ensure your camp reservation, registrations, including all fees, must be complete thirty (30) days prior to the camp date.
 For your convenience, Bovay offers limited quantities of patches, snacks, beverages, and t-shirts for sale in the camp store called Trader Vics.